jacobdensford/jacobdensford.com/pages/books.md

 ## Currently reading...

-*Outhbringer* by Brandon Sanderson and *The Truce at Bakura* by Kathy Tyers.
+*Outhbringer* by Brandon Sanderson and *Hilde* by Nicola Griffith.

+## *The Truce at Bakura* by Kathy Tyers

+As I continue reading through all the old Expanded Universe Star Wars novels in release order, I reach the first speedbump.
+This book was not as good as the original Thrawn trilogy.
+Not even close.
+But it wasn't terrible.
+Still, probably only worth reading if you're doing something weird like reading through all the old Expanded Universe Star Wars novels in release order.

+I read this book in October 2023. **I don't recommend it.**

 ## *City of Illusions* by Ursula K. Le Guin